IfyAngelo/Multi_AI-Agent_App/README.md

 - **Writing and Refining Research Articles**
 - **Sanitizing Medical Data by Removing Protected Health Information (PHI)**

-It uses **OpenAI's GPT** models to process and refine text for various use cases.
+It uses **OpenAI's GPT** and **Groq** models to process and refine text for various use cases.
 The project is dockerized to make deployment easier and scalable.

 ---